Grain

 A grain is a small, hard, dry fruit (caryopsis) – with or without an attached hull layer – harvested for human or animal consumption.
 A grain crop is a grain-producing plant.
 The two main types of commercial grain crops are cereals and legumes.

 After being harvested, dry grains are more durable than other staple foods, such as starchy fruits (plantains, breadfruit, etc.) and tubers (sweet potatoes, cassava, and more).
 This durability has made grains well suited to industrial agriculture, since they can be mechanically harvested, transported by rail or ship, stored for long periods in silos, and milled for flour or pressed for oil.
-Thus, the grain market is a major global commodity market that includes crops such as maize, rice, soybeans, wheat and other grains.
+Thus, the grain market is a major global agricultural market that includes crops such as maize, rice, soybeans, wheat and other grains.

-Grains and cereal
+Cereal and non-cereal grains

-Grains and cereal are synonymous with caryopses, the fruits of the grass family.
-In agronomy and commerce, seeds or fruits from other plant families are called grains if they resemble caryopses.
+In the grass family, a grain (narrowly defined) is a caryopsis, a fruit with its wall fused on to the single seed inside, belonging to a cereal such as wheat, maize, or rice.
+More broadly, in agronomy and commerce, seeds or fruits from other plant families are called grains if they resemble cereal caryopses.
 For example, amaranth is sold as "grain amaranth", and amaranth products may be described as "whole grains".
-The pre-Hispanic civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains was a cereal.
-All three grains native to the Andes (kaniwa, kiwicha, and quinoa) are broad-leafed plants rather than grasses such as corn, rice, and wheat.
+The pre-Hispanic civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains belonged the cereal family.
+All three grains native to the Andes (kaniwa, kiwicha, and quinoa) are broad-leaved plants rather than grasses.

-Classification

 Cereal grains

-A cereal is any grass cultivated for the edible components of its grain (botanically, a type of fruit called a caryopsis), composed of the endosperm, germ, and bran.
-The term may also refer to the resulting grain itself (specifically "cereal grain").
-Cereal grain crops are grown in greater quantities and provide more food energy worldwide than any other type of crop and are therefore staple crops.
-Edible grains from other plant families, such as buckwheat, quinoa and chia, are referred to as pseudocereals.

-In their natural, unprocessed, whole grain form, cereals are a rich source of vitamins, minerals, carbohydrates, fats, oils, and protein.
-When processed by the removal of the bran and germ the remaining endosperm is mostly carbohydrate.
-In some developing countries, grain in the form of rice, wheat, millet, or maize constitutes a majority of daily sustenance.
-In developed countries, cereal consumption is moderate and varied but still substantial, primarily in the form of refined and processed grains.
+Many different species of cereal are cultivated for their grains.